linazoo/second-phase/resources/agile.md

 Each vertical slice is deliverable to the client!
 If someone does all the controllers, what will you have to show them?

-Let's break that first vertical slice into finite tasks for that pair to complete:
+Let's break that first vertical slice ("Pair 1 does Sign-up story") into finite tasks for that pair to complete:

 - Make a link somehwere to get to the sign-up page
 - JS needed for sign-up page (if any)